paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
+Primary focus and goal for end of semester: have good measurements that show that the bottleneck changes as you adjust the parameters
+ - do manual measurements with some kernel to ensure code behaves that way.
+ - demonstrate it with hardware counters

+Detailed:
  - [ ] halide for convolution
    - [ ] can halide create c code?
  - [ ] get highlight performance data to show how bottleneck changes, show that it matches theoretical data

- - [ ] new per_thread_results seems to be small on events.
+ - [x] new per_thread_results seems to be small on events.
+   - it's because there's more groups to measure so there are fewer times that any single group is measured
+   - also, results match up with manual calculation
-   - [ ] also, it reports stuff for threads that I don't have???
+ - [x] also, it reports stuff for threads that I don't have???
 Like thread 11

-Goal for end of semester: have good measurements that show that the bottleneck changes as you adjust the parameters
- - do manual measurements with convolution to ensure code behaves that way.
- - demonstrate it with hardware counters
- - make this my focus, other stuff can be taken care of as it becomes necessary
+   - fixed, had repeated a variable (used i twice in for loops)

 ### What other people do
  - [ ] read kerncraft paper